dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  3. Using the target block with cross-hairs, align the beam to a separate point at the location you will place a first 45 degree mirror as shown in {numref}`fig-t3e1-lab-speed-of-light-setup`.
 After alignment, place the mirror.
  4. Repeat step (2) at the location of the second 45 degree mirror.
  5. Now add in a second beamsplitter for combining the two paths.
+ 6. We now need to make sure the two paths are perfectly overlapped.
+To do this we need to adjust the beams so that they are overlapped at the beamsplitter *and* at some distant point.
+Place a card behind the beamsplitter on the quantenkoffer display panel, or just use the display panel surface.
+Use the second 45 deg mirror, align the two red beams so they are overlapped (see {numref}`fig-t3e1-lab-sol-near-alignment`)
+ 7. Remove the periscope and project the red beams on a distant target (e.g. a white panel or wall).
+Now use the second beamsplitter to align the two beams so they overlap (see {numref}`fig-t3e1-lab-sol-far-alignment`).
+ 8. Repeat (6) and (7) until no adjustement is needed.
+ 9. In this final part, we now go back to observing the histogram.
+In the coincidence histogram, you should now see two peaks.
+If not, or if one is faint, you can fine adjust the mirror and beamsplitter from (6) and (7) to achieve a balanced two-peak structure (however, this is not strictly needed for this measurement).
+10. Using the cursors in the histogram view, determine the temporal spacing of the two peaks and record this value along with the histogram trace.

 :::{figure-md} fig-t3e1-lab-speed-of-light-setup
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-2-speed-of-light-setup.jpg" alt="QK Speed of Light" class="bg-primary mb-1" width="800px">

 An example speed of light test setup.
 Path A has been split into two paths.
 The lower path takes a longer distance before recombining at the beamsplitter and being directed to the detector.
 :::

-We now need to make sure the two paths are perfectly overlapped.
-To do this we need to adjust the beams so that they are overlapped at the beamsplitter *and* at some distant point.

- 6. Place a card behind the beamsplitter on the quantenkoffer display panel, or just use the display panel surface.
-Use the second 45 deg mirror, align the two red beams so they are overlapped (see {numref}`fig-t3e1-lab-sol-near-alignment`)
- 7. Remove the periscope and project the red beams on a distant target (e.g. a white panel or wall).
-Now use the second beamsplitter to align the two beams so they overlap (see {numref}`fig-t3e1-lab-sol-far-alignment`).
- 8. Repeat (6) and (7) until no adjustement is needed.

 :::{figure-md} fig-t3e1-lab-sol-near-alignment
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-2-speed-of-light-near-alignment.jpg" alt="QK Speed of Light" class="bg-primary mb-1" width="800px">